inquilab-collective/web/content/home/projects.md

 #### Labor

 **Higer-ed organizing.** One line of inquiry examines how automation—often implemented in place of institutional interventions such as AI task forces—reshapes the workplace in higher education.
-We explore how certain skills are devalued, replaced, or reimagined, and what opportunities remain for organized higher-ed workers to push back. **People:** [Joice Tang](https://joicetang.com/)
+We explore how certain skills are devalued, replaced, or reimagined, and what opportunities remain for organized higher-ed workers to push back. **People:** [Joice Tang](https://joicetang.com/).

 ***

 **Data centers & cloud computing labor:** Another project investigates data centers as sites where computational power is concentrated—a defining feature of the global tech landscape with well-documented ecological impacts.
-Our focus here is on labor entanglements: how labor sustains, resists, or redefines these infrastructures, and how these dynamics invite us to think more expansively about computing labor, opening up new possibilities for organized resistance. **People:** [Anoolia Gakhokidze](https://ca.linkedin.com/in/anoolia-anny-gakhokidze-519a1775)
+Our focus here is on labor entanglements: how labor sustains, resists, or redefines these infrastructures, and how these dynamics invite us to think more expansively about computing labor, opening up new possibilities for organized resistance. **People:** [Anoolia Gakhokidze](https://ca.linkedin.com/in/anoolia-anny-gakhokidze-519a1775).

 ***

 **Tech-worker organzing:** In a recently completed project, we began with the provocation: How are labor relations and worker consciousness shifting within the tech industry in the wake of the 2022–23 economic rupture?
 We theorize this moment of disillusionment among the tech managerial class as the cruel optimism of tech work.
 This project was funded by the National Science Foundation under award **People:** Samuel So. **Funding:** [NSF IIS-2327163](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2327163&HistoricalAwards=false). **Media coverage:** [KUOW](https://www.kuow.org/stories/layoffs-lost-faith-and-cruel-optimism-in-tech), [Geekwire](https://www.geekwire.com/2025/cruel-optimism-mass-layoffs-take-the-shine-off-careers-in-the-tech-sector-uw-research-finds/), [The Daily](https://www.dailyuw.com/article/what-uw-students-should-know-before-entering-the-tech-industry-20250602).

-###other explorations, past & present
+#### _other explorations, past & present_

 #### Reseach and/as Relation
 As an ongoing methodological exploration, this project aims to establish relational intimacy and allyship as a core method for responsible engineering and computing research.
 With this work, we contribute: a comprehensive understanding of how community-engaged researchers relate to their participants as they navigate competing commitments and responsibilities, a theory of community-centered methods for design and development that build upon the rhizomatic understanding of Relation, while simultaneously negotiating institutional support within the University of Washington toward community-engaged computing research across the university.